chicagopython/CodingWorkshops/README.md

-# Python Project Night - Learn something every month
+## Python Project Night - Learn something new every month

 Welcome to the Python Projects Night organized by Chicago Python User Group or ChiPy.
 Here you will find python challenges that we solve together as a groups every third